 Seek First to be Understood, Then to Understand

-By just assuming that we know how our kids feel or what they think, we’re teaching them that we don’t value them.
+By just assuming we know how our kids feel or what they think, we’re teaching them we don’t value them.
 This is especially true with littles.
 You know that commercial with the kid pouring orange juice into the fishbowl because he wanted to share?
 If that dad would have accused him of wanting to kill his fish and putting him in time out, it would have been a pretty shitty commercial, right?

 Together is better.
 You must agree if you have a family.
 You could have made a choice to live alone but you didn’t.
 In order to live happily with other humans, we have to value each other’s differences.